huggingface/huggingface.js/README.md

 We use modern features to avoid polyfills and dependencies, so the libraries will only work on modern browsers / Node.js >= 18 / Bun / Deno.

-The libraries is still very young, please help us by opening issues!
+The libraries are still very young, please help us by opening issues!

 ## Usage example